PollyFenne/Ye_olde_quiz_frontend/README.md

 ### Installation :inbox_tray:

-- Clone or download this repository.
+- Clone or download this repository
 - `npm install` to install the dependencies
-- Ensure the server in the [backend repository](https://github.com/shedp/YeOldeQuizzBackend) is running.

 ### Usage :open_file_folder:

+- `npm run dev` to run the UI
+- Ensure the server in the [backend repository](https://github.com/shedp/YeOldeQuizzBackend) is running
 - In your chosen browser (Chrome recommended) navigate to 'http://localhost:8080'

 ## Technologies :desktop_computer: